obVIouslymoi/project1_cs4348/README.md

 Hello!

 The code consists of 3 files: Logger.java, Encryption.java, Driver.java.
+All 3 are executable on their own.

+Driver:
+The Driver presents a menu of options to the user.
+The program then takes the input and acts accordingly after the input is validated.
+Depending on the choice, the program will act as below:

+    - History: Display all past encryption inputs and outputs
+    - Quit: End the program and all its processes
+    - Password: Set a passkey through Encryption.java
+    - Encrypt/Decrypt: Complete cipher action through Encryption.java (if there is a passkey set)

+For all actions and results, there is a log entry made to a separate file through Logger.java

+As all 3 files are executable with STD IN/OUT, all inter-file communication is set up through the Process and Processbuilder classes.

 Logger:
-The logger takes input from both the Driver and the Encryption (only when there is an ERROR or RESULT of a word being encrypted, decrypted, or set as the passkey).
+The logger takes input from the user.
+Depending on the action and message, the log records the activity with a timestamp and re-formats the input.

 Encryption:
-The encryption takes input from the Driver and encrypts, decrypts, or sets a word as a passkey.
-This output is then sent to the looger to be logged.

-Driver:
-The Driver takes input from the user and passes it through both above programs to complete successfully.

-All 3 programs can be run individually, and they do.
-Logger and Encryption is STDIN nad STDOUT when run on their own.
-This works completely.
+The encryption takes input from the user.
+The input is a line where the first word is the action and the second part is the argument.
+Depending on the command, the program can encrypt, decrypt, and set passwords to an alphabet string.
+The cipher's logic is integrated.
+The output will print whether it was a success or not.

-These are all done through the use of pipes.
-To run the program through the terminal, please use "java Driver.java".
+ To run the program through the terminal, please use "java Driver.java" when in the ~/src/main directory.

-When I combined with the Driver, I was able to make it work, but then changed something.
-This led to my Logger and Encryption files not being able to be found by the Driver.
-As much as I tried, I could not complete this in time.
-I have added comments, explantations and commits to explain my code, work, and through process.
-This is also seen in my dev log.
-I am submitting what I can now, and will keep trying after the deadline.
-Sorry and thank you.

-UPDATE: The program works in its entirety!
-To run, please use "java Driver.java" in the terminal.
-Thank you!

-UPDATE: The program works in its entirety!
-To run, please use "java Driver.java" in the terminal.
-Thank you!